jonnysfarmer/project-1/README.md

 ### PAC-MAN
-PAC-MAN's movement was created by using a keyup event listener.  one the w,a,s,d keys being pressed it would create a setInterval function moving the PAC-MAN at a defined speed at in that directon before until another key is pressed or it hits an obsticle.
+PAC-MAN's movement was created by using a keyup event listener.  onece the w,a,s,d keys had been pressed it would create a setInterval function moving the PAC-MAN at a defined speed at in that directon until another key is pressed or it hits an obsticle.

 Depending on the class of the next grid tile you are attempting to move to, PAC-MAN replaces that, gaining 1 point for every 'fruit' eaten, loosing a life and respawning for every 'ghost' hit and gaining an additional class (removed after a specific time period using a setTimer function) of 'activate' when a pill is eaten.
 During this time PAC-MAN can attack the ghosts causing them to respawn at their start location.